 - The Board has been developing relationships with auction market staff for many years.
-Most of our field staff have lived and worked in their districts for over 20 years.
-Typically, Board staff visit livestock markets at least twice each month.
+Typically, Board staff visit at least a quarter of sale days of livestock.
 Regular visits ensure time to discuss programs and address concerns with market staff.
 We regularly have dialogue with market managers, market veterinarians, and staff about Minnesota's steps in enhancing traceability.
 These personal visits will continue to be the main form of outreach with markets. - Through past disease investigations, we have had opportunities to use market records to trace animal movements.
-Our field staff work face-to-face with market personnel to obtain needed information - The Board continues to require livestock markets within Minnesota maintain records of individual official animal identification numbers for all breeding cattle that move through the facilities.
+Our field staff work face-to-face with market personnel to obtain needed information. - The Board continues to require livestock markets within Minnesota maintain records of individual official animal identification numbers for all breeding cattle that move through the facilities.
 This information is then made available to Board staff as needed for traceability purposes.
-Board staff continue to work closely with the markets to implement procedures to capture this information electronically whenever possible. - Detailed inspection guidance and educational documents are currently under development that will offer clarity regarding all market rules and ensure consistency in market inspections.
+Board staff continue to work closely with the markets to implement procedures to capture this information electronically whenever possible. - Detailed inspection guidance and educational documents are currently under development that will offer clarity regarding all market rules and ensure consistency in market inspections. - The Minnesota Department of Agriculture (MDA) holds authority over slaughter plant operations within the state, with the Board working closely with MDA to address dual-jurisdiction matters, ensuring information exchange and adherence to regulations. - Livestock removal from slaughter establishments necessitates Board permission, with permits granted in exceptional circumstances.
+Collaborating with USDA APHIS and FSIS, the Board oversees processes such as animal transfers to other plants and maintains open communication channels with major slaughter plants in Minnesota. - Field staff engage with MDA and USDA-FSIS inspected facilities for trace investigations, while Live Bird Markets are regulated and inspected regularly by the Board.
+Offering technical assistance and outreach on regulatory changes, such as RFID requirements for bovines, the Board also conducts inspections at slaughter facilities, fostering relationships with relevant agencies and facilitating discussions on animal movement and identification. - Blood Tissue Collection (BTC) inspections, conducted by USDA APHIS, at slaughter facilities serve as crucial touchpoints for outreach and discussion on animal movement and identification.
+The Board collaborates with USDA APHIS during these inspections, facilitating dialogue and review processes to ensure regulatory compliance and the traceability implementation.